Dickinson-COMP-491-492/website/docs/06-softwareInstallActivity.md

    that you can practice snapshotting.
 Recall that in an earlier part of this activity, you made a note of at least two approaches to installing Eclipse.
 So far you have implemented only one of those approaches.

    * Roll back to an earlier snapshot, then try a second, different approach to installing Eclipse.
 Again attempt to create a 'hello world' project and run it.

    * Create another snapshot after this installation.

    * Decide which of your two installations was more successful.
 If your first installation was more successful, switch back to that snapshot.

-1. **Git**: In order to interact with GitHub for things like retrieving code from, or contributing changes to an source project you will need to use the `git` command line tool.
+1. *Git**: In order to interact with GitHub for things like retrieving code from, or contributing changes to an source project you will need to use the `git` command line tool.
 We won't be using this today, but we'll need it for our class on version control.
 So we'll go ahead install it now.
-Figure out how to use apt from the command line to install Git.
+Figure out how to use apt from the command line to install git.
 Run `git` from the command line to ensure that it has been installed.
 If it has been successfully installed you should see a help screen showing the "usage: " of Git and a long list of the "common Git commands."